The Witch Trials

-The Witch Trials was an English–American rock supergroup originally formed in 1980.
-The group was a one-off musical collaboration between Jello Biafra (of Dead Kennedys), Adrian Borland (of the Sound), Morgan Fisher (of Mott the Hoople) and Christian Lunch.
+The Witch Trials was a one-off musical collaboration between Jello Biafra (of Dead Kennedys), Adrian Borland (of the Sound), Morgan Fisher (of Mott the Hoople) and Christian Lunch.
 The group released only one self-titled EP.

 The Witch Trials EP

 The Witch Trials was recorded in England.
 According to Biafra, "The Witch Trials is the most evil record I've ever been associated with".

 The EP was released in 1981 by Subterranean Records.
 According to John Trubee of Spin, the EP was released "with virtually no promotion and no information".